-- 1)The minimum time between writes to the NR60E2 is one millisecond.
-(The NR60E2 reads the input data every millisecond.)
-If the 0x2 or 0xD values are updated faster than 1 millisecond, the NR60E2 may not catch the transitions on the proper bits. - 2)When the Total Measurement Range parameter is changed, the Preset Value is not reset to zero.
+- 1)Do not attempt to preset the position while the NR60E2 shaft is in motion. - 2) The minimum time between writes to the NR60E2 is two milliseconds.
+If the 0x2 or 0xD values are updated faster than two millisecond, the NR60E2 may not catch the transition between the two values. - 3) When the Total Measurement Range parameter is changed, the Preset Value is not reset to zero.
 Therefore it is possible to have a Preset Value in registers 1025/1026 that is greater than the Total Measurement Range parameter in registers 1031/1032.
 If you attempt to apply a Preset Value that is greater than the Total Measurement Range, the NR60E2 will respond with a Modbus Exception Code 3 when it senses the 0x2 to 0xD transition on the Command Word.
 It will leave the reported position value unchanged.

-Store Parameter to Flash: These four bits control when the programmable parameters are stored to non-volatile memory.
+Store Parameters to Flash: These four bits control when the programmable parameters are stored to non-volatile memory.
 These values are not automatically written to this memory whenever they are changed.
 In order to store these parameter values, these four bits must transition from 0x2 (0b0010), to 0xD (0b1101).
 Note that these bits are in locations 04 - 07.
 The actual register values when issuing this command are 0x20 and 0xD0.

 Setting the Total Measurement Range parameter to a non-zero value will force the NR60E2 to automatically store the internal position offset to non-volatile memory.
-If the Total Measurement Range parameter equals zero, the internal position offset is stored to non-volatile memory along with the programmable parameters when a Store Parameter to Flash command is issued.
-Therefore, if the Total Measurement Range parameter equals zero and you preset the position, the calculated internal offset is reset to the last value stored in non-volatile memory when you cycle power.
+If the Total Measurement Range parameter is equal to zero, then the internal offset is stored in RAM and will be lost once power is cycled to the NR60E2.
+If you wish to save the internal position offset, you must issue the Store Parameter to Flash command as described above.